korakoss/minicompiler/NOTES.md

 # Action plan (XII.13.)

 We are working on *functions*.
 We have to finish parsing, then move on to compiling.
+After finishing it, without further ado I plan to create the typing for primitive types (maybe only booleans before we have printing, for strings).
+Then, clean up code, and then, do the type system.
+Afterwards, we should probably collect our forces, get the whole v1 version together

 ## Parsing